alcover/stricks/README.md

 To make C-strings easier, safer and faster.

-Normal `char*` C-strings are a painful and risky business.
+Normal `char*` strings are a painful and risky business.
 Appending while keeping track of length, ensure null-termination,
 realloc, dangling pointers, etc...